This page describes the eT_launch

 the default behaviour is to create a scratch directory wherever Python feels like.

-Usually scratch will be something like /tmp/tmp_kyaaapg
+Usually something like /tmp/tmp_kyaaapg

 .